kyle-n/kyle-n.github.io/_posts/2023-05-03-code-simplicity.md

 ## Conclusion

 The most important thing we can do as developers is to write code that meets business requirements.
 If our code isn’t worth money to somebody, then it’s useless.
 The second-most important thing we can do, however, is to write code that is *simple*.
 Simple code lets us write more features, fix more bugs and deliver business value faster.

+[^1]: Obviously the *most* most important quality of code is that it delivers some business value.
+Otherwise it’s just academic or for fun.